 - the sun's path at different times of the day and year

 - how the site’s shape, slope and orientation affect solar access

 - how obstructions such as adjacent buildings, trees and landforms will impact on the site and the potential design

 - the owners' lifestyle – for example, when they want to have sun or shade.

-The simplest way to assess the passage of sun across a site is by observation.
-A site visit can also help identify site-specific conditions such as the impact of a tree or a ridgeline.
+Assessing the passage of sun across a site is important.
+There are a number of locally-produced tools that can help, but a site visit is still necessary to identify site-specific conditions such as the impact of a large tree.

 Sun path diagrams provide a broader overview of sun on a site as they map the path of the sun across the sky at different times during the day throughout the year.
 They can help establish the position of the sun relative to a site and can be used to determine the effect of shadows cast by buildings, trees and landforms on and around the site.

 NIWA’s online tool SolarView can provide information quickly and accurately.
 However, it only accounts for geographic (land) features.
 Foliage and fences may also need to be considered.
 Be aware that if the site is shaded for more than 40% of the time compared to a clear site, then this has significant implications for the thermal performance of the house.